elastic/kibana/x-pack/plugins/security_solution/cypress/README.md

 Contains the specs that are executed in a Cross Cluster Search configuration.

-### integration/
+### e2e/

-Cypress convention.
+Cypress convention starting version 10 (previously known as integration).
 Contains the specs that are going to be executed.

 ### fixtures/